 - Android Sensor Box: After you install and run the app, the start screen essentially shows each of the sensors of your phone.
 Disabled components will show a red circle with a line through it over the icon.
 Broken components, when tested, will show erroneous sensor readings.
 For example, if you use the “Orientation Sensor” and the bubbles don’t move at all, it means the sensor is either broken or miscalibrated.
 On a used phone, if you don’t need the sensor, it gives you a tack to negotiate for a lower price.

-- Stability Test: This Android stress test application will run your CPU at the highest possible frequency.
+- Stability Test [No Longer Available]: This Android stress test application will run your CPU at the highest possible frequency.
 While you definitely don’t want to leave the device running overnight, approximately 30 minutes of testing should prove a device’s reliability.
 If the devices reboots or crashes under testing, it’s a good sign something is wrong.
 If it breaks, well, thank god for that warranty.

 If you frequent Craigslist, as I do, you know that buying used provides one of the best means of acquiring a good smartphone for cheap.
 It’s also a great way to get ripped off, particularly if you don’t check the phone’s functionality.
 Although you probably won’t be stress-testing a phone in the presence of its owner, you can use such software as Elixir 2 to make sure you’re not buying a knock-off.
 You can also use Android Sensor Box to examine your device for potentially dead sensors.
 However, be aware that not all devices include all the available sensors.
 Before testing, make sure you know which sensors your phone employs (a Google search will reveal this).